eddiez0719/terraform-provision-nginx-eks/README.md

 As this demo is for POC (Proof of Concept) only, the docker image of Nginx being used was pulled from public registry, which cannot be used in production environment.

 ## Pre-requisites
-Kubectl
+Kubectl,
-AWS Load Balancer Controller
+AWS Load Balancer Controller,
-An existing Amazon EKS cluster.
+An existing Amazon EKS cluster,
 An existing AWS Identity and Access Management (IAM) OpenID Connect (OIDC) provider for your cluster.
 More info at: https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html